 This little device is the cure to dreaded "spouse comments about holes in carpet" as well as dirty looks when you spike your bass into somebody's wooden floor.
 It also will help avoid having your endpin skid across smooth surfaces.

 This semi-hard solid rubber ball may outlast either of us!
 It is made so your endpin goes up to one inch into the ball, depending on the sharpness of the tip.
 It is designed to handle the tip or blunt end.
 It's simple -- you dial the small screws to size it to your endpin, and then use the larger knob to tighten it.

-Do you need an easy way to determine if your endpin diameter is too large?
-Here's what you do: grab a 10mm open-ended wrench out of your toolbox (the size is stamped on the side of the wrench).
-If the wrench can straddle the post (even if it's touching) then congratulations, the endpin ball should fit your endpin!
+Don't have a caliper, and need an easy way to determine if your endpin diameter is too large?
+Here's what you do: grab a 10mm open-ended box wrench (see photo at right) out of your toolbox (the size is stamped on the side of the wrench).
+If the wrench can straddle the post where the ball would go (even if it's touching) then congratulations, the endpin ball should fit your endpin!

 I've used this for maybe a year and a half and it's completely worn through.
 Expected a longer lifespan for the price.